Secretariat of the Pan-African Parliament

 The Secretariat of the Pan-African Parliament provides administrative support to the Pan-African Parliament.

 Composition

-The secretariat is composed of a clerk, currently Yusupha Jobe, and two deputy clerks, currently Gali Massa Harou (legislative business) and Charlotte Marck (finance, administration and international relations).
+The secretariat is composed of a clerk and two deputy clerks.
+One deputy clerk is in charge of "Finance, Administration and Human Resources" and the other is responsible for "Legislative Business and Conferences".

 As head of the secretariat, the clerk supervises it staff, organises elections of presidents and vice presidents, takes minutes of proceedings of parliament and permanent committees and authenticates votes of each sitting by signature.
-He or she is responsible to parliament for accounting issues and manages its daily administration.
+The clerk is responsible to parliament for accounting issues and manages its daily administration.

+As of January 2024, the members of the secretariat are: